Ani7700/Robot-Visionary-System/README.md

 - The model is based on ImageNet categories.

 ## License
-This project is for educational purposes only.
 The ResNet-50 model is provided by PyTorch under its respective license.

-## Contact
-For any questions or issues, feel free to reach out via GitHub or email.